When you need fast drug and alcohol testing in New York, call National Drug Screening at 866-843-4545.

 - Strategies for maintenance and promotion of the program: and

-- Designation of a contact at the employer for employees to use when seeking assistance under the employer’s drug and alcohol prevention program.
+- Designation of contact at the employer for employees to use when seeking assistance under the employer’s drug and alcohol prevention program.

-- The final, approved drug and alcohol prevention program plan shall be provided to the designated employee representative(s) in each workplace location or to the recognized representative of each collective bargaining unit, where applicable and shall be made available to all employees upon request.
+- The final, approved drug and alcohol prevention program plan shall be provided to the designated employee representative(s) in each workplace location or to the recognized representative of each collective bargaining unit, where applicable, and shall be made available to all employees upon request.

-June 2014 – New York has become the 23rd state to legalize marijuana.
+In June 2014 New York has become the 23rd state to legalize marijuana.
 Governor Cuomo banned the smoking of drugs early on in the negotiations; saying that promoting smoking is wrong.
 The bill called the Compassionate Care Act will legalize the use of certain forms of marijuana by critically ill patients.
 The legislation does not allow for the plant form of the drug to be sold or smoked.
 The drug is permitted to be administered using a vaporizer or in an oil base.
-“Medical marijuana has the capacity to do a lot of good for a lot of people who are in pain, who are suffering and are in desperate need of a treatment that can provide relief,” New York Governor Cuomo said to lawmakers at a news conference.
+“Medical marijuana has the capacity to do a lot of good for a lot of people who are in pain, who are suffering, and are in desperate need of a treatment that can provide relief,” New York Governor Cuomo said to lawmakers at a news conference.